Fangye123/Extracting-Information-from-syllabi/training_dataSet_md/337_Representative_Americans_(A201)--Syllabus.md

 These assignments and their weight in determining your final grade for this course are as follows:

-[Personal Journal](journal.html) (25%)--you will keep a personal journal of your reactions to our readings, lectures, etc. This on-going assignment will allow you to react individually to our common experiences and to write in a looser style than will be expected in other assignments.
+Personal Journal (25%)--you will keep a personal journal of your reactions to our readings, lectures, etc. This on-going assignment will allow you to react individually to our common experiences and to write in a looser style than will be expected in other assignments.
 It will allow your instructor to evaluate each individual's level of engagement with our readings and our class.
 Also, writing in your journal will give you a basis for participation in class discussions.
-Journal entries will be collected bi- weekly for review by your instructor.
+Journal entries will be collected bi-weekly for review by your instructor.

-[Group Presentation](group.html) (25%)--everyone will be expected to take part in a group presentation project in the latter part of the semester.
+Group Presentation (25%)--everyone will be expected to take part in a group presentation project in the latter part of the semester.
 Group members will make a presentation on their topic to the class and each member will write a brief (2-3 pp.) paper on the presentation topic.
 Group projects will focus on some aspect of youth rebellion in the 1960s (e.g., the Civil Rights Movement, the New Left, the Counterculture, the underground press).

-[Research Paper](paper.html) (30%)--you will be expected to complete one longer (10-12 pp.) research paper as your final assignment in this class.
+Research Paper (30%)--you will be expected to complete one longer (10-12 pp.) research paper as your final assignment in this class.
 Papers may address any topic covered in the course, or may introduce new topics that can be closely related to ideas, issues, or historical themes raised during the semester.
 Your research will be expected to encompass both primary and secondary sources.
 A paper proposal will be collected in class early in the semester.

 *Click on the individual assignment (above) to jump directly to a separate assignment sheet describing the basic requirements for each of these projects.